 Heavy drinking can increase one's risk of developing high blood pressure - a leading cause of chronic kidney disease.

-- In women : Heavy drinking can cause infertility.
-Drinking alcohol when pregnant can seriously damage the development of the unborn baby.
+- In women : In women: Heavy drinking can cause infertility.
+Drinking alcohol when pregnant can seriously damage the development of the fetus.

 Alcohol interferes with the body's ability to absorb calcium.
 As a result, your bones become weak and thin (osteoporosis).

 Alcohol is high in calories.
 Weight for weight, the alcohol in a drink contains almost as many calories as fat.
 The average bottle of wine contains 600 calories while four pints of average strength large contain 640 calories